 15. Sweet Peppers (Capsicum spp)

-Sweet peppers come in a series of colors (green, red, orange, yellow, purple).
-Due to their size and mild-sweet taste, sweet peppers are perfect in stuffing, but are also incredibly adaptable and add flavor to any dish they are used in.
+Due to their size and mild-sweet taste, sweet peppers are perfect in stuffing but are also incredibly adaptable and add flavor to any dish they are used in.

-There are different types of sweet peppers for example; Red sweet Bell Peppers, Italian Frying Peppers, Purple Bell Peppers, Roasting Pimentos, Cubanelle peppers, Green bell peppers, Yellow Bell Peppers, and cherry peppers.
+There are different types of sweet peppers, for example, Red sweet Bell Peppers, Italian Frying Peppers, Purple Bell Peppers, Roasting Pimentos, Cubanelle peppers, Green bell peppers, Yellow Bell Peppers, and cherry peppers.

 16. Ornamental Peppers (Capsicum spp)